The Secret to Answering Behavioral Interview Questions

 When practicing your examples, listen for holes in your information triggering a need for clarification or more details.
 A friend or a career coach is more likely to help you recognize those holes, so get assistance.

-By addressing those areas right away, the interviewer won’t have to keep probing.
+If you address those areas right away, the interviewer won’t have to keep probing.
 You’ll be a hero because you made their job easier by providing all the important info without being asked or reminded to.

 The best way to prepare